Cascading Failure Mitigation via Transmission Switching: Case Studies

 \subsection{Corrective Transmission Switching}

 One of the highly critical non-radial contingencies, identified by PowerWorld Simulator, is 8 Olive - 5 Olive transformer.
-For this contingency, the stress on the system is such that at least one of the in-service lines exceeds the contingency limit, and therefore, the operator has about 15 minutes to address this issue or another line will be tripped.
-The algorithm developed in this paper suggests switching of 15 FtWayne - 17 Sorenson line, as a corrective action, to reduce the system stress to an acceptable level.
+For this contingency, the system's stress is such that at least one of the in-service lines exceeds the contingency limit.
+Therefore, the operator has about 15 minutes to address this issue, or another line will be tripped.
+The algorithm developed in this paper suggests switching of 15 FtWayne - 17 Sorenson line as a corrective action to reduce the system stress to an acceptable level.

-Fig.~\ref{fig:CTS} compares the stress on system in terms of criticality rank and degree under different loading conditions for the base case, contingency (8 Olive - 5 Olive transformer), and corrective transmission switching of 15 FtWayne - 17 Sorenson line for the IEEE 118-bus test case.
+Fig.~\ref{fig:CTS} compares the stress on the system in terms of criticality rank and degree under different loading scenarios for the base case, contingency (8 Olive - 5 Olive transformer), and corrective transmission switching of 15 FtWayne - 17 Sorenson line for the IEEE 118-bus test case.
 The results confirm the effectiveness of corrective transmission switching in reducing the post-contingency system stress, close to the normal operation levels.